Bharat Khawas

-Captain Bharat Khawas (भरत खवास) (born 22 July 1991) is Nepalese footballer & Army Officer.
-He plays for club Tribhuvan Army Club in Martyr's Memorial A-Division League as a striker and currently ranked in captain position of Nepal Army.
+Captain Bharat Khawas (भरत खवास) (born 22 July 1991) is a Nepalese army officer and international footballer.
+He plays for Tribhuvan Army Club in Martyr's Memorial A-Division League as a striker.
+In 2023, He was on loan with Sporting Ilam De Mechi FC.
+He is currently a captain in Nepal Army.

 Club career

-Bharat Khawas is an ANFA academy product who has represented Nepal in different age limit competitions and the National team as well.
+Bharat Khawas is an ANFA academy product who has represented Nepal in different age limit competitions and the national team.
 He rejected a European club chance for the sake of playing in AFC Challenge Cup 2012.
 Later it was found that the club was none other than Valletta FC from Maltese Premier League.
 The club had offered him a salary of 150,000 Nepali Rupees per month.
 He signed for Tribhuwan Army from Nepal Police club having offered second lieutenant post at Nepal Army.

 On 7 June 2014 in the Khawas scored a last minute winner in Nepal Army Club's 3–1 win over arch rivals (and Khawas's former team) Nepal Police Club in the 2014 Bir Ganesh Man Singh Gold Cup Final.
 As the winning team the Nepali Army Club will receive 5 Lakhs (500,000 rupees) prize.
 Afterwards Khawas thanked the Army for allowing him to play on the team while completing his cadet course.